-- 6 The best high ticket affiliate programs to start with:
+- 6 The best high ticket affiliate programs to start promoting with:

 - 7 5 keys to selling high ticket items as an affiliate marketer:

-- 8 The step by step guide to high ticket affiliate marketing:
+- 8 How to promote high ticket affiliate products step by step:

 - Create a list of the high ticket products you wish to sell (ones you own are best to begin with).